Get a temporary movement permit

 - A vehicle currently licensed in another Jurisdiction that has been purchased by a resident of Western Australia, the permit only to be issued for the purposes of repairs and/or licensing.

 - A vehicle to a place of repair with the intention of licensing the vehicle.

 - A vehicle for display or demonstration to the royal and country agricultural shows.

-- A vehicle to an Approved Inspection Station for inspection.
+- A vehicle to an Authorised Inspection Station for inspection.